null

 • 350–400 CFM/ton; verify external static pressure

-• Proper condensate trap and float safety switch
+• Condensate trap and float safety switch installed

 HVAC Sizing: Frequently Asked Questions